 23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

-The gap between workflow potential and actual execution is costing businesses billions annually.
-While 94% of workers perform repetitive, time-consuming tasks that could be automated, only 4% fully automated their workflows.
-This disconnect creates massive inefficiency that drains resources and frustrates teams.
-Platforms like this+that address this problem by reading messages, extracting tasks, and executing them automatically across connected tools, turning inbox activity into completed work without manual intervention.
+The gap between what a workflow could do and what actually gets done is costing businesses billions a year.
+94% of workers spend time on repetitive tasks that could be automated, yet only 4% fully automated their workflows.
+That disconnect creates massive inefficiency, the kind that drains resources and wears teams down.
+This+that goes after the problem by reading messages, extracting tasks, and running them automatically across connected tools, so inbox activity turns into completed work with no manual step in between.

 Key Takeaways